Balenciaga’s first couch is stuffed with old Balenciaga

 High fashion is short fashion.
 The brightest trends can be the briefest, which makes the fashion industry one of the worst polluters on the planet: Name brand apparel is sometimes literally burned if it goes unsold.

-In a new piece that recently debuted at Design Miami, Balenciaga is offering a sculptural mae culpa.
+In a new piece that recently debuted at Design Miami, Balenciaga is offering a sculptural mea culpa.
 Alongside architect, artist, and designer Harry Nurie, Balenciaga displayed a transparent couch stuffed with old Balenciaga garments.

 The bottom of the couch is made from mannequin bases, while the shell is clear vinyl.
 The shape is purposely frumpy, with the unabashed curves of the comfort-first, Lay-Z-Boy-style furniture.
 It’s stuffed with damaged—or what Belanciaga describes as “otherwise unsellable”—garments.